Widget Methods vs. Stateful/Stateless Widget Classes in Flutter: Which is Better?

 }

-In the code above, notice that we don't have any of those properties, just the active that indicates which tag is active, which block is active, and the model, which is the provider for me.
-I always use it to see the little things there, so clean.
+In the code above, notice that we don't have any of those properties, simply active which indicates which tab is active, and the model which is the provider for me that I always use to see the little things there, that clean.
 Therefore, and here you can see a gain.

 class __Tab4State extends State<_Tab4> {